French Ensor Chadwick

-A native of Morgantown, West Virginia, he attended the United States Naval Academy from 1861 to 1864.
-During the Civil War years, the academy was relocated from Annapolis, Maryland, to Newport, Rhode Island, due to concerns about secessionist sympathy in Maryland, a border state.
 In 1881, Lt Commander Chadwick led the investigation into the fog signals at Little Gull Island Light in Long Island Sound after the Galatea ran around in the fog during the evening of May 12, 1881.

 Major sea commands included the gunboat USS Yorktown, commissioned in 1889.
 He served in the Spanish–American War, fighting at the Battle of Santiago de Cuba.

 As commander of the South Atlantic Squadron he played a major part in the Perdicaris incident of 1904 in Morocco.

 He was also a noted historian who wrote several published books, including a noted work on The Causes of the Civil War.

 In a 1917 speech, he complained that American women were not having enough children compared to immigrants, and that "soon the older American stock will be replaced completely."
 He also charged that boys were being made effeminate due to exposure of female public-school teachers.

 Portrayal

 Chadwick was portrayed by Roy Jenson in the 1975 film The Wind and the Lion.